juliana-karp/asternoise/README.md

 The ```asternoise``` package is written in ```Python```.
 It requires the installation of the following ```Python``` packages: ```numpy```, ```astropy```, ```streamlit```, and ```matplotlib```.

 ### To Use
-To launch the app, the code must be downloaded in an environment which contains the packages required above.
+To launch the app, either click on the stable link above, or download the code from this github page.
+The code must be downloaded in an environment which contains the packages required above.
 Then, in a command terminal, navigate to the ```asternoise``` folder and type the command "```streamlit run app.py```".
 This will launch the app in a browser window.